 You'll get the support you need

 St. Mike's has created a safe space for student veterans to transition from military to student life.
 Our office helps student veterans in all aspects of their transition, from answering any questions about the G.I.
 Bill or Yellow Ribbon Benefits, to offering a space to talk about your transition from military to student life.
-Katherine Orthman, the VA Certifying official, will make sure all VA and Military Affiliated education paperwork is filled out so that students receive their benefits in a timely manner.
+David Barrowclough, the VA Certifying official, will make sure all VA and Military Affiliated education paperwork is filled out so that students receive their benefits in a timely manner.
 St. Mike's houses an active chapter of the Student Veterans Association where you can talk to people who have had similar experiences.
 Finally, the community you'll find on campus is nothing short of supportive, engaged and passionate; your classmates will do their best to make you feel at home on campus as well.

 Access to excellent academics